geoportti/geospatial-challenge-camp/source/tabs/researchers.rst

 Researchers and Students
 ========================

-Multi-disciplinary teams of young scientists working in close collaboration with different stakeholders to co-create digital and social innovations with location data and digital technologies.
+Participants collaborate in multidisciplinary teams with stakeholders to co-create digital and societal innovations using geospatial data and digital technologies.

 Sign up
 -------